In this third part we will set up a fresh Laravel installation and configure everything to run it on Vagrant, triggered by PhpStorm. That includes:

 Since you ended up on this blog, chances are pretty high that you're into Software Development (probably PHP, Laravel, Docker or Google Big Query) and I'm a big fan of feedback and networking.

-So - if you'd like to stay in touch, feel free to shoot me an email with a couple of words about yourself and/or connect with me on LinkedIn, Twitter or Facebook - or simply subscribe to my RSS feed and leave a comment ;)
+So - if you'd like to stay in touch, feel free to shoot me an email with a couple of words about yourself and/or connect with me on LinkedIn or Twitter or simply subscribe to my RSS feed or go the crazy route and subscribe via mail and don't forget to leave a comment :)